FloTheSysadmin/VSHG/README.md

 About VSHG
 -------------

-VSHG is a standalone Addon for GPG ( Gnu privacy guard ) .
+VSHG ( Very secure hash generator ) is a standalone Addon for GPG ( Gnu privacy guard ) .
 It uses the sha384 and the Argon2 hash function for the password and AES-256-CFB for the final encryption .
 And also a standard Iteration of 500X .